surprise/newapi/README.md

 DELETE https://api.minecraftservices.com/minecraft/profile/skins/active

+You only have to send the bearer token aswell as the typical headers

+resp body:
 200 OK

-bearer in headers

-resp body:
 ```
 {
   "id" : uuid,